-The students will sit for a 3-hour written multiple-choice exam at VIA University College and assignments will be available at the start of the exam.
+The students will sit for a 4-hour written exam and assignments will be available at the start of the exam.
 The exam is assessed individually.
-The exam is assessed according to the learning objectives in the Applied Mathematics MATV1.
+The exam is assessed according to the learning objectives in the Applied Mathematics, MATV1.